owainlewis/awesome-artificial-intelligence/README.md

 * [Grokking Deep Reinforcement Learning](https://www.manning.com/books/grokking-deep-reinforcement-learning) -  Grokking Deep Reinforcement Learning introduces this powerful machine learning approach, using examples, illustrations, exercises, and crystal-clear teaching.
 * [Fusion in Action](https://www.manning.com/books/fusion-in-action) -  Fusion in Action teaches you to build a full-featured data analytics pipeline, including document and data search and distributed data clustering.

+## Books

+[Machine Learning for Mortals (Mere and Otherwise)](https://www.manning.com/books/machine-learning-for-mortals-mere-and-otherwise) - Early access book that provides basics of machine learning and using R programming language.

 ## Programming

 * [Prolog Programming For Artificial Intelligence](http://www.amazon.com/Programming-Artificial-Intelligence-International-Computer/dp/0321417461) - This best-selling guide to Prolog and Artificial Intelligence concentrates on the art of using the basic mechanisms of Prolog to solve interesting AI problems.